Radar Reflex Gate Mode

 Besides distance measurement the sensor offers the Radar Reflex Gate mode.
 It is optimized for near-range object detection and uses a different algorithm.

-The mode uses differences in reflection strengths of materials.
+The mode uses differences in reflection strength between materials.
 Instead of continuously determining distance, the sensor observes magnitude at a reference distance (reflector).
 A strong reflector (e.g. a metal plate) produces a high peak.
 If an object intrudes between sensor and reflector, magnitude changes – usually decreases, sometimes increases (material / geometry).

 You can visualize the principle in the Radar Sensor UI.

 Here a metal plate is mounted in the immediate vicinity (~10 cm).
 The distance display does not need to show exactly 10 cm – in this mode exact distance is secondary.
-When e.g. a hand is placed between, the peak drops (e.g. from ~40 dB to ~20 dB).
+When, for example, a hand is placed between the sensor and the reflector, the peak drops (e.g. from ~40 dB to ~20 dB).

 Info